Jack Lausch: Football

 As a freshman in 2022, Lausch made his collegiate debut in the season finale against Illinois.
 He completed four of eight pass attempts for 68 yards and an interception.

-In the 2023 season opener against UTSA, Lausch scored his first collegiate touchdown on a 6-yard run.
+In the 2023 season opener against UTEP, Lausch scored his first collegiate touchdown on a 6-yard run.
 On the season, he played in ten games where he completed two of his three passes for ten yards, while rushing 19 times for 80 yards and a touchdown, and hauling in two receptions for nine yards.

 In 2024, Lausch lost the starting quarterback competition to Mississippi State transfer Mike Wright.
 After a 1–1 start, Lausch was named the starting quarterback.
 In his first collegiate start against FCS foe Eastern Illinois, he threw for 227 yards and two touchdowns and rushed seven times for 62 yards in a 31–7 win.
-Against Purdue, Lausch threw a game winning touchdown pass in overtime to lead the Wildcats to victory.
+Against Purdue, Lausch threw a game-winning touchdown pass in overtime to lead the Wildcats to victory.
 On the season, Lausch accounted for nine total touchdowns across ten starts.

 In 2025, Lausch competed with freshman Ryan Boe and graduate transfer Preston Stone for the starting quarterback position.
 In July, Lausch announced he left the football program to focus on his baseball career.